 Dirty 6th is a cool, messy street full of filthy bars and definitely one of your first stops for things to in Austin at night but if you are looking for a street that is laden with seriously gorgeous looking people (everyone has fully committed tattoos, even saw a girl with a leg sleeve), see SoCo.
 South Congress is lined with lots of vintage shops and delicious eateries.
 On Saturdays, a pop up market sells artwork and jewellery.
 Look out for the topless cowboy on a horse.
 Yes.
 Don’t forget to pack a water bottle save money and the environment!

 5. Shop for sweets at Big Top Candy Shop

 Aka heaven for me!
 This circus themed candy shop also sells ice cream and floats on South Congress (yes, I adore this area).
 Not just one of things to do in Austin with kids, it’s for big kids too right?
 Their stock will fill you with nostgalia as well as sugar.

 Not up for all that smooshy love bug crap, well Austin has something for everyone.
-There is an alternative message ‘I hate you so much.’
+There is an alternative message, the ‘I hate you so much.’
 Not a direct response from the shop owning girlfriend thankfully!
 The message was ruined but you can see a third version (the second was put on wood but warped) on the wall in Bungalow (bar) on Rainey Street.

 7. Rainey Street